-The Oxford Dictionary states the meaning of Ceremony as, "A formal religious or public occasion, especially one celebrating a particular event, achievement, or anniversary".
+Ceremony...
+"A formal religious or public occasion, especially one celebrating a particular event, achievement, or anniversary" [Oxford Dictionary] or "An event of ritual significance, performed on a special occasion" [Wikipedia].

 Ceremonies for individuals are usually performed to mark a rite of passage such as Birth, Baptism or Naming, Coming of Age, Graduation, Marriage, Anniversary, Retirement, and death.